apalache-mc/apalache/docs/src/tutorials/randomized.md

 testing, which is popularized by property-based testing tools such as [Hypothesis][].

-Further, we show how to specify this API in TLA+ and check it with Apalache.
-Our hope is that our tutorial would bring some clarity in the relative strengths and weaknesses of the two approaches.
+Further, we show how to specify this API in TLA+ and analyze it it with two model checkers: Apalache and TLC.
+Our hope is that our tutorial would bring some clarity in the relative strengths and weaknesses of these approaches.

 ## 1. Prerequisites